-- 682.1.
+685.1.
 With the 1996 Edition of the Transport Regulations, tests for the accident conditions of transport must consider the crush test of para.
-727(c) for lightweight (<500 kg) and low density ($<1000 \text{ kg/m}^3$) packages.
+727(c) for lightweight (<500 kg) and low density (<1000 kg/m) packages.
 The criteria for invoking the crush test as opposed to the drop test of para.
-727(a) is the same as that used for packages with contents greater than 1000A_2 not as special form (see para.
-657(b)). - 682.2.
-Paragraph 682(c) provides a severe restriction on any fissile material permitted to escape the package under accident conditions.
+727(a) are the same as those used for packages with contents greater than 1000A2 (see para.
+659(b)).

+685.2.
+Paragraph 685(c) provides a severe restriction on any fissile material permitted to escape the package under accident conditions.
 All precautions to preclude the release of fissile material from the containment system should be taken.
-The variety of configurations possible for fissile material escaping from the containment system and the possibility of subsequent chemical or physical changes require that the total quantity of fissile material that escapes from the array of packages should be less than the minimum critical mass for the fissile material type and with optimum moderator conditions and reflection by 20 cm of full density water.
+The variety of configurations possible for fissile material escaping from the containment system and the possibility of subsequent chemical or physical changes require that the total quantity of fissile material that escapes from the array of packages be less than the minimum critical mass for the fissile material type and with optimum moderator conditions and reflection by 20 cm of full density water.
+Moreover, neutronic interactions between the escaped fissile material and the package array under accident conditions should be considered.
 An equal amount of material should be assumed to escape from each package in the array.
 The difficulty is in demonstrating the maximum quantity that could escape from the containment system.
 Depending on the packaging components that define the containment and confinement systems, it is possible for fissile material to escape the containment system, but not the confinement system.
-In such cases there may be adequate mechanisms for criticality control.
-The intent of this paragraph, however, is to ensure proper consideration of any potential escape of fissile material from the package where loss of criticality control must be assumed. - 682.3.
+In such cases, there may be adequate mechanisms for criticality control.
+The intent of this paragraph, however, is to ensure that proper consideration be given to any potential escape of fissile material from the package where loss of criticality control must be assumed.

+685.3.
 The assessment conditions considered should also include those arising from events less severe than the test conditions.
-For example, it is possible for a package to be subcritical following a 9 m drop but to be critical under conditions consistent with a less severe impact. - 682.4.
-See paras 681.1-681.3. - 682.5.
+For example, it is possible for a package to be subcritical following a 9 m drop but to be critical under conditions consistent with a less severe impact.

+685.5.
 After the immersion test, it may happen that water leaks into a void space of the package.
-The range of water quantity that has leaked should then be taken into account to determine the maximum neutron multiplication factor of the package array.
+The quantity of water that has leaked should then be taken into account to determine the maximum neutron multiplication factor of the package array.